1824-25 Bicentennial: Did Your Ancestors Meet the Marquis de Lafayette?

 I wanted to share this draft with

-for several reasons.First, I think this Lafayette version, in finished form, may be helpful to communities and social groups involved in re-enactments and celebrations during this bicentennial year.
+for several reasons.First, I think this Lafayette version, in finished form, may be helpful to communities and social groups during this bicentennial year.
+The kind team at the American Friends of Lafayette are very supportive on this point.

-Finally, I think this kind of project is a helpful demonstration of how the narrative facts of any local, national, or international story can provide a context for family stories.
+Finally, this kind of project helps demonstrate how the narrative facts of any local, national, or international story can provide a context for family stories.

 ⮕ I’m all about ways to create that compelling honey-pot of stories extended family in your shared history.